 Our societal infrastructure was built with and expected to continue on cheap liquid fuels.
-This fixed infrastructure coupled with a human demand drive for more may result in a once-in-a-species crisis once our planetary resource and ecosystems can no longer keep pace.
+This fixed infrastructure coupled with a pretty much insatiable human demand drive for energy services may result in a once-in-a-species crisis if our planetary resource and ecosystems can no longer keep pace.
 But Peak Oil ultimately is not about geology or technology.
 At its core it is a human problem.
-An overlooked human attribute will play the pivotal role in our failure or success in mitigating and adapting to long term challenges of both Peak Oil and environmental challenges like Climate Change - that of our collective cognitive belief systems and the resulting behaviours they engender.
+Our collective cognitive belief systems and the resulting behaviours they engender will play pivotal roles in our failure or success in mitigating and adapting to the vast challenges of both Peak Oil and Climate Change.

 This post will outline many of the behavioral tendencies we can expect to encounter as we attempt timely and logical solutions to declines in per capita energy availability.
-It will culminate in an examination of our belief systems themselves, and how we process new information.
-As in my recent posts, I preface this one with a discussion I had this weekend with my friend Thomas, (who fittingly has still 'not had time' to read the oildrum story on steep discount rates):
+It will explore how we process new information and culminate in an examination of our belief systems themselves.
+As in my recent posts, I preface this one with a discussion I recently had with my Wall St. friend Thomas, (who fittingly has still 'not had time' to read the oildrum story on steep discount rates):